 Dina Kuntz, Secretary

-In her 30+ year career in business, management consulting and executive search, Dina Kuntz served a broad spectrum of organizations placing a primary focus on non- profits in the visual and performing arts.
-In 1990 she founded and became the managing principal of TRC Executive Search where performing arts clients included San Francisco Opera, San Francisco Conservatory of Music, Cal Performances, Los Angeles Philharmonic, Chanticleer, and the Los Angeles Master Chorale to name a few.
-Formally retiring in 2009, Dina continues to consult on a volunteer basis offering occasional pro-bono executive search services.
-She received her BFA in Fine Arts from the University of New Mexico and has recently returned to the making of art in addition to engaging with and serving the broader arts community.
+During her 30+ year career in business, management consulting and executive search, Dina Kuntz served a broad spectrum of organizations placing a primary focus on non- profits and in particular visual and performing arts.
+In 1990 she founded and became the managing principal of TRC Executive Search working with many performing arts organizations including San Francisco Opera, San Francisco Conservatory of Music, Cal Performances, Los Angeles Philharmonic, Chanticleer, Yerba Buena Center for the Arts, Montalvo Arts Center, Alonzo King’s LINES Ballet, San Francisco Girls Chorus and the Los Angeles Master Chorale to name a few.
+Formally retiring in 2009, Dina continues to consult on a volunteer basis offering occasional pro-bono executive coaching and executive search services.
+Earlier in her career Dina held senior management positions in the corporate sector.
+During that time she served as president of San Francisco Financial Women, the board of the National Association of Women Business Owners (NAWBO) California, and held professional membership in The International Alliance of Women (TIAW).
+She received her BFA from the University of New Mexico and recently has returned to more active involvement in the visual arts in addition to serving the broader arts community through board membership with Opera Parallèle.

 Born and raised in San Francisco, Bernice Lindstrom has been a subscriber to the San Francisco Opera for 45 years.
 Besides her family, and friends, her greatest loves are opera and traveling.
 Having studied abroad at the University of Vienna where she fell in love with opera, and in Paris at the Sorbonne and the Institute for Foreign Teachers of French, she has taught high school and adult education German and later both French and German in middle school.
 Bernice now manages her real estate investments and travels frequently to see operas around the US and in Europe.
 Her daughter, Lise Lindstrom, is a professional opera singer with an active career.
 In recent years Bernice has become especially interested in contemporary opera.
 Bernice graduated from Pomona College majoring in Comparative Literature, and then received her Masters in Education from Stanford.

 Alice Ames Morison